 On two memorable occasions in Torah, leaders turn to Hashem to question His justice in punishing the innocent.
-After being told of the impending destruction of Sedom, Avraham cries out to Hashem, "הַאַף תִּסְפֶּה צַדִּיק עִם רָשָׁע" (will you kill the righteous together with the wicked)?
-Similarly, during the rebellion of Korach, when Hashem tells Moshe to separate from the congregation, "and I will wipe them out", Moshe responds by asking, "הָאִישׁ אֶחָד יֶחֱטָא וְעַל כׇּל הָעֵדָה תִּקְצֹף"?
+After being told of the impending destruction of Sedom, Avraham cries out to Hashem, "הַאַף תִּסְפֶּה צַדִּיק עִם רָשָׁע" (Bereshit 18:23).
+Similarly, during the rebellion of Korach when Hashem tells Moshe to separate from the congregation, "and I will wipe them out", Moshe responds by asking, "הָאִישׁ אֶחָד יֶחֱטָא וְעַל כׇּל הָעֵדָה תִּקְצֹף" (Bemidbar 16:22).

 Both Avraham and Moshe seem to be bothered by the possibility that Hashem might collectively punish the innocent together with the guilty.
-It is not clear from either story, though, if this is what Hashem was really intending, nor if He changed His mind in the end.1 Does Hashem agree that collective punishment is wrong or is it actually an integral part of His mode of justice?
+It is not clear from either story, though, if even Hashem was never really intending to do so or if He changed His mind in the end.1 Does Hashem agree that collective punishment is wrong or is it actually an integral part of His mode of justice?

 Biblical Cases of Collective Punishment

 The above cases are by no means the only stories in Tanakh in which there seems to be collective punishment.
-From the flood in the time of Noach to the present day exile it seems that innocents often suffer with the wicked:
+From the Flood in the time of Noach to the present day exile, it would appear that innocents often suffer with the wicked:

-- Divine punishments of Israel – At times, after a part of the nation sins, Hashem seems to mete out undiscriminating punishments to all.
-For instance, after the spies' report everyone aged twenty and up was decreed to die in the wilderness, apparently regardless of whether they individually joined in the murmurings.
+- Divine punishments of Israel – At times, after part of the nation sins, Hashem seems to mete out undiscriminating punishments to the entire people.
+For instance, after the Spies' report, everyone aged twenty and up was decreed to die in the Wilderness, apparently regardless of whether they individually joined in the murmurings (Bemidbar 14:35).

-- Divine punishment of Gentiles – Hashem seems to do the same for non Jewish nations, as evidenced by the killing of all the first borns in Egypt even though Paroh, and not they, was the one who decreed slavery.2
+- Divine punishment of Gentiles – Hashem seems to do the same for non-Jewish nations, as evidenced by the killing of all the firstborns in Egypt, even though Paroh, and not they, was the one who enslaved the Israelites (Shemot 12:29-30).2

-- Punishment via nature – Sometimes, Hashem punishes the people by bringing some sort of natural catastrophe such as the famine in the time of David, or plague after the sins of the Golden Calf and Baal Peor.
-In such cases, unless there is miraculous intervention, it would seem inevitable that some righteous people suffer.
+- Punishment via nature – Sometimes, Hashem punishes the people by bringing some form of natural catastrophe, such as the famine in the time of David (Shemuel II 21:1-2), or the plagues after the sins of the Golden Calf (Shemot 32:35) and Baal Peor (Bemidbar 25:9).
+In such cases, it would seem that even righteous people suffered.

-- Divine commands to punish – There are several places in Torah where Hashem commands the people to enact collective punishments on others, such as the law to kill all members of a city of idolaters (עיר נדחת) or the decree to annihilate Amalek and the Seven Nations.
+- Divine commands to punish – There are several places in the Torah where Hashem commands the people to enact collective punishments on others.
+These include the law to kill all inhabitants of a city of idolaters (עיר נדחת) (Devarim 13:16) and the decrees to annihilate Amalek (Devarim 25:19) and the Seven Nations (Devarim 20:16).

-- Vicarious punishment – Perhaps the most troubling of cases is when the sinner himself is left unharmed while others suffer in his stead, as was the case when Akhan took from the prohibited spoils of Yericho and 36 men from the nation died,3 or when Hashem brought plague on Israel when David wrongfully counted the nation.
+- Vicarious punishment – Perhaps the most troubling of cases is when the sinner himself is not punished while others suffer in his stead.
+This was the case when Akhan took from the prohibited spoils of Yericho and thirty-six others died in the battle with Ai (Yehoshua 7:5),3 or when Hashem brought plague on Israel when David wrongfully counted the nation (Shemuel II 24:15).

 - Human actions – In addition to the above examples where Hashem plays some role, there are also cases in Tanakh where humans act on their own to punish collectively.
-Most notable of these is the massacre of the city of Shechem by Shimon and Levi.
+Most notable of these is the slaughter of the city of Shekhem by Shimon and Levi (Bereshit 34:25).4